Winter Semester 2026/27

 Questions?

-Contact Ramona Müller, M.Sc. (for Summer Term), Michael Göschl, M.Sc. (for Winter Term), or the thesis topic supervisor.
+Contact Michael Göschl, M.Sc. (for Winter Term) or Ramona Müller, M.Sc. (for Summer Term) or your thesis topic supervisor.